 In this article, we discuss what to do if the colonoscopy prep is not working.
-We also provide tips on how to drink all the prep and explain the other steps a person can take before a colonoscopy.
+We also provide tips on how to drink all the prep and explain the other steps a person can take to prepare for a colonoscopy.

-People may sometimes need to take additional laxative products, but they should always speak with a doctor before doing so.
+A doctor may suggest taking an additional laxative product.
 If a person is experiencing severe constipation, they may require an enema.

 It may be challenging to drink all of the colonoscopy prep, especially if a person does not like the taste.
 However, people can make the prep more drinkable by:

-- Splitting the prep: Rather than drinking the colonoscopy prep the evening before the colonoscopy, people can split it between the night before and the morning of the procedure.
+- Splitting the prep: Rather than drinking the colonoscopy prep the evening before the colonoscopy, doctors may advise that people split it into two doses, taking some the night before and some more

 - Using a straw: Drinking the mixture with a straw can help it bypass the taste buds, so people are less likely to taste it.